rapidsms/rapidsms/docs/topics/contrib/handlers.rst

   handlers from any Django app included in this list.

-- :setting:`INSTALLED_HANDLERS` - If this list is not `None`, the application will load only handlers that are included in this list.
+- :setting:`INSTALLED_HANDLERS` - If this list is not `None`, the application will load only handlers in modules that are included in this list.

-- :setting:`EXCLUDED_HANDLERS` - The application will not load any handler that is included in this list.
+- :setting:`EXCLUDED_HANDLERS` - The application will not load any handler in a module that is included in this list.

 ..
 NOTE::
    Prefix matching is used to determine which handlers are described in :setting:`INSTALLED_HANDLERS` and :setting:`EXCLUDED_HANDLERS`.
-The module name of each handler is compared to each value in these settings to see if it *starts with* the value.
+The module name of each handler is compared to each value in these settings to see if it starts with the value.
+For example, consider the `rapidsms.contrib.echo` application which contains the `echo` handler and the `ping` handler:

+      - "rapidsms.contrib.echo.handlers.echo" would match only the `echo` handler,
+      - "rapidsms.contrib.echo" would match both the `echo` and the `ping` handlers,
+      - "rapidsms.contrib" would match all handlers in any RapidSMS contrib app, including both in `rapidsms.contrib.echo`.